 What Phrases Have Companies Tried To Trademark?

-There are a lot of trademarks out there, most with uninteresting stories.
+There are a lot of trademarked words out there, most with uninteresting stories.
 Obviously, no one can call their company Microsoft, or Facebook, or anything else like that.
 The whole process can be a bit more contentious, however, when more common words and phrases are trademarked.
 Here are just a few phrases that people have tried — either successfully or not — to trademark.

 Big Sporting Events.
 If you watch a commercial during the Super Bowl, you’ll notice that none of them actually mention the Super Bowl.
 You might hear “the big game” or some iteration like that, but companies can’t actually say what they’re referring to in advertisements.
 This isn’t that surprising, because they’re major enterprises, but it’s still pretty funny when you notice the lengths advertisers go to in order to avoid saying “Super Bowl.”
 It should also be noted that trademarks don’t extend to “informational” uses of the words, so journalists can still call the sporting events by their name.

 “That’s Hot” And Other Catchphrases.
 If you remember the mid-2000s, you may remember the TV show The Simple Life starring famous rich people Paris Hilton and Nicole Richie.
 On this show, Paris Hilton made “That’s Hot” her catchphrase.
 She said it so much, in fact, that she successfully sued Hallmark for putting the phrase on the card.
 And she’s not alone.
-Other trademarked catchphrases include Olympic swimmer Ryan Lochte’s “Jeah” and chef Emeril Lagasse’s “Bam!”
+Other trademarked words that are catchphrases include Olympic swimmer Ryan Lochte’s “Jeah” and chef Emeril Lagasse’s “Bam!”

 The Word “Cocky.”
 In 2015, the romance novel Cocky Bastard by Penelope Ward and Vi Keeland become very popular, and in doing so set off a trend of “Cocky” books.
 The author Faleena Hopkins was part of this trend, writing a series of books — The Cocky Series — that all had names beginning with Cocky.
 Think Cocky Cowboy, Cocky Roomie, Cocky Mother’s Day and on and on.
 Hopkins stood out because she successfully applied for a trademark so that she was the only one who could write romance novels with the word “Cocky” in the title.
 This set off #CockyGate.